dirkcuys/thebacklog/_posts/2014-08-26-the-internet-is-irrelevant.markdown

 ---
-title: "The internet is irrelevant!"
+title: "Is the internet still relevant?"
 layout: post
 ---